 Here we visualize this f function where the input is a vector, and the output is also a vector.
 The f function here is very complicated, and that can be partitioned into several layers of functions, f 1 up to f 3 and f 4.
-This is in correspond to this functions in this formula.
+Thiscorresponds to these functions in this formula.
 And unlike the function we introduced before, which directly convert a vector of input into the output.
-The functions in deep learning usually have multiple in intermediate representation of the data.
-Here this function convert the input x, a vector into a 1, a 2, a 3, 3 different intermediate vectors.
+The functions in deep learning usually have multiple intermediate representation of the data.
+Here this function converts the input x, a vector into a 1, a 2, a 3, 3 different intermediate vectors.

-And finally, predict the output based on a3(47:15).
-We usually say that a 1, a 2, a 3 is the representation of the input at different level.
+And finally, predict the output based on a3 We usually say that a 1, a 2, a 3 is the representation of the input at different levels.
 So machine learning is also related or referred to as representation learning.

 And the characteristics of deep learning are from two aspects.
 First, the number of parameters in a deep learning model is usually very large.
-The second, the training data needed to train up deep learning model is also very large.
+Second, the training data needed to train up deep learning model is also very large.
 For example, the currently best model on text generation, which is called GPT-3, has 175 billion parameters.
 And it is trained on 45 terabytes of data, which is really affordable for personal computer.

-So in summary, AI is a very broad term, research on AI started from half centuries ago and has a broad research concepts.
+So in summary, AI is a very broad term, research on AI started from a half century ago and has broad research concepts.
 Machine learning is the sub-field of AI that studies how machine can learn from data.
 And deep learning is a current hot research direction of machine learning, whose f function is usually very complicated and multi-layered.
 Now, I hope you have a feeling that deep learning, or we usually refer it as AI, is about learn a function from data.

 Applying AI on business document is called document intelligence, which as introduced by Dr. Luo, and involves the ability to read, understand, and interpret business documents.
 Most of the technologies behind AI is deep learning-based.
 And the applications professor Luo has introduced, like information gathering, intelligent review, and intelligent writing is all based on deep learning.